-The symptoms of a testicular torsion may look like other conditions or medical problems.
-Always consult your child's health care provider for a diagnosis.
+The symptoms of a testicular torsion may look like other medical problems.
+Always talk with your child's healthcare provider for a diagnosis.

 How is testicular torsion diagnosed?

 Testicular torsion is usually diagnosed with a physical exam and a medical history.
-Your health care provider may also do an ultrasound, a noninvasive test that uses sound waves to make pictures of the kidney system to assess blood flow to the testicles.
-Some providers may also take children with typical symptoms straight to the operating room for definitive treatment.
-It is imperative to make a prompt diagnosis because prolonged testicular torsion may cause irreversible damage to the testicles.
-Other diagnostic tests may be included, but there is no test that can diagnose testicular torsion accurately all of the time.
+Your child’s healthcare provider may also do an ultrasound.
+This is a noninvasive test that uses sound waves to make pictures of the scrotum and testicles to check blood flow.
+Some healthcare providers may also send children with typical symptoms straight to the operating room for definitive treatment.
+It is important to make a prompt diagnosis because prolonged testicular torsion may cause irreversible damage to the testicles.
+Other diagnostic tests may be included.
+However, there is no test that can diagnose testicular torsion accurately all of the time.